gordonwatts/seattlesnowmass2021.github.io/pages/COVID.md

 ## What to do before you arrive

 * Please make sure you've had at least one booster!
 There is no better way to limit the spread of COVID-19 than making sure your vaccinations are up to date!
-* Download and install the [WANotify app](https://doh.wa.gov/emergencies/covid-19/wa-notify) - this will enable automatic and anonymous contract tracing - and will be very helpful when we do have a case at the workshop.
+* Download and install the [WANotify app](https://doh.wa.gov/emergencies/covid-19/wa-notify) - this will enable automatic and anonymous contact tracing - and will be very helpful when we do have a case at the workshop.
 * Pack masks.
 The N95 and FFP masks are best to protect you, and medical masks will help protect others.
 We will have a supply of masks on hand.
 * Please bring self-tests if you have any to spare for the trip.
 We will have a limited number on hand locally.